turtle96/taskell/docs/UserGuide.md

 ## Quick Start
 This section guides you through the installation of Taskell. <br>
-Step 1: Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>
+Step 1: Ensure you have Java version `1.8.0_60` or later installed in your computer.<br>

   > Having any Java 8 version is not enough. <br>
     This application will not work with earlier versions of Java 8.